 How to Pack Vaccines for Transport

 Safe vaccine transport requires temperature control and ensuring the vaccines are kept within a specific temperature range.
 Part of this process involves using the proper packing materials and methods.
 Careful packing can help protect vaccines against cold chain issues such as shocks, light, humidity, temperature fluctuations or time delays.
-Proper packing might include temperature-tracking devices, insulated containers and a coolant, such as cold packs.
+Proper packing of vaccines for transport might include temperature-tracking devices, insulated containers and a coolant, such as cold packs.

 According to the World Health Organization (WHO), vaccine packaging involves the following elements: